Room Under the Stairs: Commercial performance

-Zayn made a notable comeback with Room Under the Stairs, which debuted at number three on the UK Albums Chart.
+Room Under the Stairs debuted at number three on the UK Albums Chart.
 Internationally, the album debuted at number nine in Germany and the Netherlands, and number sixteen in Australia.
 In the United States, the album entered the top 20 on the Billboard 200, ranked at number fifteen.
 Additionally, for the first time, Zayn appeared on the Top Rock & Alternative Albums chart, debuting at number five, and at number five on the Americana/Folk Albums chart.
 The album sold 29,000 equivalent album units in the US in its first week.